AC-Lite : A Lightweight Image Captioning Model for Low-Resource Assamese Language: Related Work

-\emph{Lightweight Image Captioning} models focus on efficiency for resource-constrained settings.
+\emph{Lightweight Image Captioning} models focus on efficiency for resource constrained settings.
 Models like ACORT~\cite{acort} and COMIC~\cite{comic} used parameter and vocabulary size reduction techniques.
 ACORT~\cite{acort} reduced parameters through cross-layer and attention parameter sharing, achieving a 13$\times$ reduction compared to transformers~\cite{vaswani2017attention}.
 Additionally, the authors introduced Radix Encoding to minimize vocabulary size.
-The Radix Encoding method encodes the original vocabulary into a smaller set of symbols, thus reducing the parameter count in the embedding matrix.
+The Radix Encoding method encodes the original vocabulary into a smaller set of symbols, thereby reducing the parameter count in the embedding matrix.
 COMIC~\cite{comic} employed a similar vocabulary encoding technique to reduce parameters.
 LCM-Captioner~\cite{LCM} used TextLighT to map visual features to a lower-dimensional space.
-Zhang \emph{et al.} substituted FasterRCNN with MobileNetV3 for visual encoding and employed the transformer decoder for caption decoding.
+Zhang \emph{et al.}~\cite{zhang2024mobilenet} substituted FasterRCNN with MobileNetV3 for visual encoding and employed the transformer decoder for caption decoding.
 LightCap~\cite{LightCap} used pre-trained CLIP model for visual feature encoding without relying on resource-intensive object detectors.
 SMALLCAP~\cite{ramos2023smallcap} combined retrieval-augmented generation with pre-trained CLIP vision encoder and GPT-2, thereby reducing total trainable parameters.
 I-Tuning~\cite{luo2023tuning} used cross-attention to link the frozen CLIP and GPT-2 models, thus reducing trainable parameters by up to 10$\times$ while maintaining the overall performance.
+However, these lightweight image captioning models rely on English pre-trained language models, making them unsuitable for low-resource languages like Assamese.
+This motivates the need to develop lightweight captioning models for low-resource languages like Assamese.